vbookshelf/How-to-Double-Click-to-Run-a-Desktop-Flask-App/README.md

 This terminal command will create a file named: uv.lock
 % uv lock

-5- For Mac users: Create a file named start-app.command Use this template as an example.
+5- For Mac users: Create a file named start-nac-app.command Use this template as an example.
 Use ChatGPT to customize it for your flask app e.g. This file checks that Ollama is installed.
 Your app may not need that check.
 Template: xxxxxx

 6- Make the start-app.command executable
-% chmod +x start-app.command
+% chmod +x start-mac-app.command

 Now when a user double clicks this file it will install all dependencies and start your app.

-7- For Windows users: Create a file named start-app.bat Use this template as an example.
+7- For Windows users: Create a file named start-windows-app.bat Use this template as an example.
 Use ChatGPT to customize it for your flask app e.g. This file checks that Ollama is installed.
 Your app may not need that check.
 Template: xxxxxx